-Grants cover faculty expenses beyond normal departmental support; they are not intended to relieve departmental budgets or to relieve the budgets of community partners.
-Applicants may request funds from multiple funding categories listed below.
-Requests for funds that fall outside of these categories will not be granted.
+Mini-grants cover faculty expenses beyond normal departmental support; they are not intended to relieve departmental budgets or to relieve the budgets of community partners.
+Projects must be specific to one funding category.

-Funding Category Description (goals, funds available) Class Goals: Projects Implement specific community-engaged learning projects (e.g., supplies needed to implement projects).
+Funding Category Description (goals, funds available) Class Projects Goals: Implement specific community-engaged learning projects (e.g., supplies needed to implement projects).
 Funds up to \$2,000: Examples of eligible costs: course activity costs as well as materials and supplies, such as specialized equipment, duplicating and mailing expenses.
-Professional Goals: Development Disseminate information (presentations, articles, reports) regarding community- engaged courses or projects focused on student learning (e.g. scholarship of teaching and learning); and/or Significant professional development opportunity (not otherwise available at DU) related to community-engaged teaching that has the potential to also benefit colleagues' development as well.
+Professional Development Goals: Disseminate information (presentations, articles, reports) regarding community-engaged courses or projects focused on student learning (e.g. scholarship of teaching and learning); and/or Significant professional development opportunity (not otherwise available at DU) related to community-engaged teaching that has the potential to also benefit colleagues' development as well.
 Specifically, there must be evidence that the faculty will share their learning with others on campus, such as through CCESL's Public Impact newsletter or a CCESL-sponsored presentation.
 Funds up to \$1,000: Examples of eligible costs: Conference travel to present on community-engaged scholarship of teaching and learning and/or seeking out training to advance community-engaged curriculum that is not available at DU.
 Funds may generally be used for conference registration, transportation, housing, and meals.
 Applicants should make clear why other conference travel sources, such as those available through departments, cannot be used.
-Course Goals: Development Develop new community-engaged learning opportunities (e.g., costs that are essential to new course development, not covered under other CCESL programs, and for which support is not available elsewhere); Deepen existing community-engaged learning opportunities or partnerships.
-Funds up to \$500 Examples of eligible costs: Costs associated with relationship building with partners such as honoraria or meals.
-Requests may also include faculty stipends up to \$50/hour unless the faculty member has received other CCESL stipend funds for course development such as through the Community-Engaged Teaching 101 Workshop (previously called the Service Learning or Community-Engaged Learning Scholars program).
-Institutional Goals: Capacity- Building Provide community-engaged professional development opportunities for a group of DU instructors who have experience teaching community-engaged courses; and/or Create a community of instructors interested in developing a departmental and/or inter-departmental community-engaged plan.
-Funds up to \$2000: • Examples of eligible costs: Costs associated with speakers/trainers/facilitators, materials such as books or other supplies; meeting logistics such as rooms and refreshments; Faculty stipends (up to \$50/hour, not to be used in combination with other CCESL funds, such as Public Good Grants); other materials and supplies to support the development of community-engaged instructor communities or similar capacity building community-engaged learning opportunities/events.
-Community Engagement Student Assistant(s) Goals: Provide support to DU faculty members for community-engaged teaching, research, and/or creative work.
-Only research or creative work that has robust student involvement is eligible (e.g., research where students are members of a collaborative research team).
-These positions must support faculty in ways that directly benefit the DU student experience.
+NOTE: While COVID-19 travel and budget restrictions are in place, funds for conference travel may not be available; contact ccesl@du.edu to check on availability before submitting an application.
+Course Development Goals: Develop new community-engaged learning opportunities (e.g. costs that are essential to new course development, not covered under other CCESL programs, and for which support is not available elsewhere); Deepen existing community-engaged learning opportunities or partnerships Funds up to \$500 Examples of eligible costs: Costs associated with relationship building with partners such as honoraria or meals.
+Requests may also include faculty stipends up to \$50/hour unless the faculty member has received other CCESL stipend funds for course development such as through the Community-Engaged Teaching 101 Workshop (previously called the Service Learning or Community-Engaged Learning Scholars program)].
+Institutional Capacity- Building Goals: Provide community-engaged professional development opportunities for a group of DU instructors who have experience teaching community-engaged courses and/or Create a community of instructors interested in developing a departmental and/or inter-departmental community-engaged plan.